Ling-Fei-Ren/AceFraud/README.md

 python fine_tune.py --data yelp  --fix_last True   --hyper_epoch 50  --arch_filename exp_res/yelp.txt
 Step 2 is a coarse-graind tuning process, and the results are saved in a picklefile in the directory tuned_res.

-Cite
-Acknowledgement
-The code is built on [SANE](Search to aggregate neighborhood for Graph Neural Networks), one of the most well-known differentiable architecture search methods.